mcculls5/Project-Showcase/Physiological Visualization Research/README.md

 ## Overview
 Reasearch in collaboration with Dr. Moushumi Sharmin and Dr. Shameem Ahmed of Western Washington University, Joe Gildner, and Bradley Hoefel.

-This ongoing research project explored the use of data visualization techniques to identify challenges faced by college students on the autism spectrum.
+This ongoing research project explores the use of data visualization techniques to identify challenges faced by college students on the autism spectrum.

 ## Skills & Experience Gained
 - Experience using data visualization to identify patterns in large datasets.